MVA govt is 'anti-Vidarbha': Fadnavis | Politics

 "We took oath on November 27, 2019 but our actually work started only in January this year.
 After that we had to prepare for state legislature sessions which were held in Nagpur and Mumbai, and then COVID-19 struck," the minister said.
 He said the BJP was trying to compare the work done by them in five years before 2019 to just one year of the MVA government.

 "We prioritised checking the spread of coronavirus.
 We faced all these challenges and worked towards providing relief to the people.
-You will see the results soon as the state government has undertaken various development works," Raut added..
+You will see the results soon as the state government has undertaken various development works," Raut added.
+State PWD Minister and senior Congress leader Ashok Chavan slammed Fadnaviswhile terming the previous BJP government as "anti-Marathwada".

+"Except Nagpur, the rest of Vidarbha region was neglected when Fadnavis was CM.
+The Marathwadaregion also bore the brunt of the neglect by Fadnavis," Chavan said..